 • If you have to join sections of aluminum gutter downspouts, use pliers to crimp the upper section inwards.
 Slide the lower section onto the crimped portion.
 Use self-tapping screws or rivets to join your sections.

 • Adhere your downspout elbows to the bottom of each section.
-If you’re using vinyl or PVC instead of aluminum or steel, then you’ll need to buy downspout connectors separately.
+If you’re using vinyl or PVC instead of aluminum or steel, you’ll need to buy downspout connectors separately.
 These are readily available at hardware and home improvement stores.

-5. Attach the Gutters Together and Caulk
+4. Attach the Gutters Together and Caulk

-6. Mark, Cut, and Rivet the Downspout Holes
+5. Mark, Cut, and Rivet the Downspout Holes

-• Mark the center of your downspout on the bottom edge of the gutter
+• Mark the center of your downspout on the bottom edge of the gutter.

-• Place your downspout outlet on the gutter and trace around the inside edge
+• Place your downspout outlet on the gutter and trace around the inside edge.

-• Use a chisel and tin snaps to carefully create the downspout holes
+• Use a chisel and tin snaps to carefully create the downspout holes.

-7. Carefully Remove Current Gutters
+6. Carefully Remove Current Gutters

-8. Mark the Gutter Slope on the Fascia Board
+7. Mark the Gutter Slope on the Fascia Board

-Once you’ve measured your home and purchased the necessary materials, you’ll be ready to begin actual preparations for your gutter installation.
-The first step is to mark your gutter line on your fascia boards.
+Mark your gutter line on your fascia boards.
 Check your fascia for any damage or rot before installing new gutters.

-When lining up your gutters, do the following:
+When lining up your gutters:

-• Mark the high point of your gutter 1 ¼ inch below the low edge of your flashing.
+• Mark the high point of your gutter 1¼ inch below the low edge of your flashing.

 • Your high point should be the furthest point from any downspouts.